CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 Syntax: .include "FILENAME"

 Include new source code file and begins assemblying from this file.
-An assembler automatically returns to previous file if encounters end of the that file.
+The assembler automatically returns to previous file if encounters end of the that file.
 If file not found in the current directory then assembler searches file in the include paths.
 If file not found again then assembler prints error.